 Look at making a plan to do these, and you’ll be surprised how much junk you realise you have that needs going to charity shops or recycling.

 Many of us have been encouraged into mindless consumerism – but that isn’t good for the planet, our homes or our mental health.
 Break the habit of feeling like you have to shop to be happy, that you always need the latest model of something or of getting into something new and immediately having to buy all the kit.

-If you’re one of these people who gets an itchy feeling whenever a sale email lands in your inbox from Topshop because it’s your favourite clothes shop or starts a habit like vaping and finds yourself messaging friends ‘did you know you can get shisha ecig kits?‘ at three in the morning, then you need to get those compulsive habits under control.
+If you’re one of these people who gets an itchy feeling whenever a sale email lands in your inbox from Topshop at three in the morning, then you need to get those compulsive habits under control.
 Firstly though, it’s important to just recognise the bad habits you have may and admit to having them, before you can control them.